aztechead/edge-terrarium/README.md

 - **logthon**: All other services send logs to logthon, so it must be ready first
 - **file-storage**: Custom client immediately calls file-storage API after startup
 - **custom-client & service-sink**: Can start in parallel once their dependencies are ready
-- **kong-gateway**: Routes external traffic, so it starts last after all services are healthy
+- **nginx-gateway**: Routes external traffic, so it starts last after all services are healthy

 #### Compose File Breakdown